stevenbell/ultrazynqbuilder/README_dtconfig.md

 `system-user-overlay.dtsi` file in case an overlay needs to be applied.

 ## Customization
-The `dtconfig.py` script provides a way to customize the labelling of certain properties from the generated node overlays.
+The `dtconfig.py` script provides a way to customize the labeling of certain properties from the generated node overlays.
 This can be found under the `PARAMETER DEFINITIONS` section inside the `dtconfig.py` script.